retrohacker/reactivesocket-js/lib/metrics/README.md

 Scoping is encouraged for categorizing metrics into different namespaces.

+## Tags

+You can add tags to a specific counter / timer, the aggregator is free to do anything with the tags (the default one, just drop the tags).

+`aggregator.test.js` has a test that demonstrate how to use tags for creating histograms per request url, despite only measuring the latency once.

 ## Configuration

 The configuration is pretty flexible and you can control how you send event at both recording-time and aggregation-time.

+The config Object contains two entries `recorder` and `aggregator`.
+`recorder` contains two entries `counter` and `timer`, which are functions used for creating a new `Counter` / `Timer`.
+This function can be used to decide how to record metrics event (e.g. disable specific event recording).
+`aggregator` contains three entries `counter`, `timer` and `composites`.
+The first two are used for controlling how to aggregate events, they can create new histogram / counter at will based on the events it receives.

 In the following example, I disabled all timers execpt `request_latency_ms`, I also swaped out the default histogram for a more precise one with more quantiles,